YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 * **--regression-test-basename=\<string\>** - Choose the base name for the JUnt file containing regression tests

+## Exception Handling

+We can use the command line to alter how Randoop handles exceptions.
+For example:

+* **--npe-on-null-input=\<enum\>** - Expectation for a NullPointer Exception

+* **--oom-exception=\<enum\>** - Expectation for an OutOfMemory Exception

+* **--sof-exception=\<enum\>** - Expectation for a StackOverflow Exception

+Enum values:
+    -**ERROR** Occurrence of exception reveals an error
+    -**EXPECTED** Occurrence of exception is expected behavior
+    -**INVALID** Occurrence of exception indicates an invalid test

 ## Use Case 1
 [GuessApp Code](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-randoop/tree/master/GuessApp)

+For our first use case we will be using Randoop to generate JUnit for a single class file.

 GuessApp is a simple game that generates a random number between 1 and 10 and records how long it takes for the user to guess the correct number.
 The project includes two files: GuessLogic.java, a source file that contains the internal logic of the game, and GuessApp.java, a main file that that calls the GuessLogic class.
 For this example, we will be running Randoop on GuessLogic.class.

-The first use case was run on the GuessLogic class in the GuessApp project.
 The command used to invoke Randoop on GuessLogic.class is listed below.

 ````
-java -classpath C:\randoop-3.0.10\randoop-all-3.0.10.jar;C:\User\esplin\Documents\NetBeansProjects\GuessApp\build\classes randoop.main.Main gentests --testclass=guessapp.GuessLogic
+java -classpath C:\randoop-3.0.10\randoop-all-3.0.10.jar;GuessApp\build\classes randoop.main.Main gentests --testclass=guessapp.GuessLogic
 ````

 The first thing Randoop did was generate test inputs for each of the test files.
-By the end, Randoop had generated 1016988 normal method executions and 6748 exceptional method executions.
+By the end, Randoop had generated:

+* 1016988 normal method executions
+* 6748 exceptional method executions
-The average method execution time for nomal termination was 0.0901 and the average method execution time for exceptional termination was 0.101.
-The number of regression tests created was 35028.
+* Average method execution time for nomal termination = 0.0901 s
+* Average method execution time for exceptional termination = 0.101 s
+* 35028 regression tests were created

 ![Use_Case_1_3](/Use_Case_1_3.png)